PauSansa/PauSansa/README.md

 <h1 align="center">I'm Pau Sansa</h1>
-<h3 align="center">A proactive Java Backend Developer From Barcelona</h3>
+<h3 align="center">A proactive Fullstack Developer From Barcelona</h3>

 <br>

-I am a Backend Developer with Java Spring who enjoys challenges and loves the world of programming.
-I consider myself a very active and hardworking person.
-Currently, I am specializing in backend with Java Spring (ending in May) and **I am looking for a job**.
-I have a C1 level of English.
+I'm a passionate Full Stack Developer with a focus on creating robust, scalable applications.
+Currently, I’m working with Spring (Java) and Angular (JavaScript) in my role at Accenture, where I've been contributing since February 2024.
+While I enjoy working with these technologies professionally, I often turn to React for my side projects, where I can explore new ideas and refine my skills.

 <br>